 Starting in 1913, language material was collected from all Bavarian-speaking regions in Bavaria.
 Questionnaires were sent out to local informants throughout Bavaria, and contemporary and historical literary sources were excerpted.
 Today the collection comprises around nine million dialect examples.
 With the exception of the “Wörterlisten” (word lists), which can be digitally searched and edited, this material consists of index cards, to which corresponding standard German or quasi-standard German keywords have been added, filed alphabetically (see Collecting the Material).

 The Dictionary of Bavarian Vernacular has been published since 1995, with one or two fascicles annually.
 Eight to nine fascicles together make up a volume.
-The project aims to publish a total of ten to twelve volumes, three volumes have already been published (see Publications).
+The project aims to publish a total of ten to twelve volumes, three volumes have already been published as well as the index of the dictionary (see Publications).

 Until issue 23 came with an eight-page publication titled “Goggolori”.
 “Goggolori” offers easily digestible articles covering various topics of Bavarian vernacular research, an entertaining “extra”, also much appreciated beyond the expert audience by people generally interested in Bavarian vernacular (see Goggolori).

 The Bayerisches Wörterbuch goes digital